jerrodq2/django-practice-tutorials-and-refreshers/forms_and_form_validation/README.md

 To demonstrate the use of Django forms and different methods of validating your forms.

 ## Other Useful Info/Directions
+The first app, users, demonstrates a simple use of django forms.
+We create a form model, access it in the view, and pass it onto the template, where it is injected.

 ## Linked To Any Other Django projects
 N/A